cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

 }
 ```

 This is a classical example of well know code smell called `magic numbers`.
 We can solved this problem again with string interpolation. __It's tempting to introduce an enum that represents a set of available values but unfortunately using enum as a parameter for interpolated string will prevent compiler from evaluating expression during the compilation.
-Evaluation will occur in the runtime and will result creating a new string in the memory every time when the code is executed which can have negative impact on the application performance.__ You can check it on this [Sharplab.io example](https://sharplab.io/#v2:EYLgZgpghgLgrgJwgZwLQAdYwggdsgZgB8ABAJgEYBYAKHIAIBVZHAEQCEB5Wgb1voH0SBegEtcMegEkAJvR70A5hBgBueizX0Avv0HCxE+gDkoAWwjylK9ZvW6ag+rQe0IuOGaYsEAFQCe6BC8egIAggDGMKIAbpYAvPQUBACsADSh0rhQUbEJSQQAbC60tAYMAEoQ6AD2yKIwNQj+8qHoCLGwliQUhfRIUDI1uAA2LT0ADPQA4irMOMgAMqLIMACKcDgtiSQkACQARLQAygCii6cAwr7OjoLzCFKsabdOD6YWtABiFZwAsq97j5kLQAOoACVOFVOmQeASC9ESPDhgQgADpItE4g4DqoXEA) In order to avoid it, it's better to defined those magic values as const (and it must be a string even if they are numeric values):
+Evaluation will occur in the runtime and will result creating a new string in the memory every time when the code is executed.__ This can have negative impact on the application performance especially when you define sql queries as local variables.
+You can check it on this [Sharplab.io example](https://sharplab.io/#v2:EYLgZgpghgLgrgJwgZwLQAdYwggdsgZgB8ABAJgEYBYAKHIAIBVZHAEQCEB5Wgb1voH0SBegEtcMegEkAJvR70A5hBgBueizX0Avv0HCxE+gDkoAWwjylK9ZvW6ag+rQe0IuOGaYsEAFQCe6BC8egIAggDGMKIAbpYAvPQUBACsADSh0rhQUbEJSQQAbC60tAYMAEoQ6AD2yKIwNQj+8qHoCLGwliQUhfRIUDI1uAA2LT0ADPQA4irMOMgAMqLIMACKcDgtiSQkACQARLQAygCii6cAwr7OjoLzCFKsabdOD6YWtABiFZwAsq97j5kLQAOoACVOFVOmQeASC9ESPDhgQgADpItE4g4DqoXEA) In order to avoid it, it's better to defined those magic values as const and they must be a string even if they are numeric values, otherwise compiler generates invocation of `System.String.Format()` instead of creating single string:

 ```cs
 public class Repository {